TimBoleslawsky/neural-compression/notes/argument_chain_sources.md

 ---

+### 4. Task-aware tokenization as a compression strategy

+Tokenization can be interpreted as a form of data compression and representation, where continuous or high-dimensional sensor streams (e.g., LiDAR, radar, CAN, camera frames) are converted into discrete units (“tokens”) that preserve task-relevant information for downstream ML.
+Unlike traditional compression methods that optimize for reconstruction quality (PSNR/SSIM), task-aware tokenization aims to maximize ML utility per bit, maintaining critical patterns while reducing sequence length and storage/transmission cost.
+Recent work (e.g., 2402.16412) formalizes tokenization as a learned/adaptive process, showing that token boundaries and embeddings can be optimized for downstream performance.

+Takeaway: Tokenization provides a principled way to represent sensor data efficiently for ML tasks, complementing selective telemetry or neural compression.
+Its novelty lies in discretizing and structuring logged data for task-specific ML, which is particularly underexplored for heterogeneous automotive sensor streams.

+Possible contribution: Designing and evaluating a task-aware tokenization scheme for logged vehicle sensor data, where token formation is guided by ML model requirements (e.g., predictive maintenance or anomaly detection).
+The study could compare conventional compression, naive tokenization, and ML-optimized tokenization in terms of model accuracy, bandwidth, and storage efficiency, highlighting trade-offs and practical feasibility for in-vehicle deployment.

+---

 [5]: https://www.mdpi.com/1999-5903/16/11/403?utm_source=chatgpt.com "Uncertainty-Aware Time Series Anomaly Detection"
 [6]: https://arxiv.org/html/2507.17221v1?utm_source=chatgpt.com "Dataset Distillation as Data Compression: A Rate-Utility ..."
 [7]: https://www.mdpi.com/2076-3417/10/19/6739?utm_source=chatgpt.com "Compression of Vehicle Trajectories with a Variational ..."